Inclusion

 We provide a service to women of all ages, with or without disability, lesbian, bisexual and transgender women and women of different races, religion and faiths.

-Within our service we have equality champions who are actively working eradicate discrimination, harassment or victimisation.
+Within our service we have equality activists who are working to eradicate discrimination, harassment or victimisation.
 They want to ensure our workplace and service is a safe space for all women, children and young people so that everyone feels safe, welcomed, valued, included and respected.
-Whilst we consider WAEML to always have been inclusive it is important to us that women and young people have the confidence to access our service so we want to share here our position on some areas of inclusion.

 Useful resources